 What is the Evergreen Cemetery Walk?

-Costumed actors portray people from McLean County's past on the grounds of Evergreen Memorial Cemetery.
-Their stories illustrate the impact the people of McLean County have had on history—locally, regionally, nationally, and internationally.
-Put on your walking shoes and bring your family to participate in this fascinating, outdoor theatrical program.
+Each year, costumed actors portray people from McLean County's past on the grounds of Evergreen Memorial Cemetery.
+Their stories illustrate the impact the people of McLean County have had locally, nationally, and even internationally.
+Volunteer tour guides lead groups through the cemetery and share the history of the cemetery, funerary customs, and introduce the characters.

 Cemetery Walk partner logos